Research and Tool Development

 California’s leadership in climate change policy is built on a strong foundation of research addressing the impacts of climate change on the state, as well as strategies to dramatically reduce greenhouse gas emissions.
 In turn, the state’s research responds directly to policy needs and is enacted through Safeguarding California.

-California’s Fourth Climate Change Assessment
+Introduction to California’s Fourth Climate Change Assessment

 California’s Climate Change Assessments

 The state has completed three prior Climate Change Assessments.
 The first California Climate Change Assessment (First Assessment), completed in 2006, began the work of trying to “downscale” global climate models in order to provide information about expected climate impacts at a regionally-relevant scale.
 Climate impacts will not be uniform across the world, and it is necessary to have climate impact information at a finer resolution (i.e. the western United States, the state of California, subregions and communities in California) in order to craft local, state and regional climate policies and solutions.
 The First Assessment provided support for passage of AB32 and the development of the Air Resources Board’s (ARB) 2008 Scoping Plan for reducing greenhouse gas emissions.

 The second California Climate Change Assessment (Second Assessment), completed in 2009, provided initial estimates of some of the economic impacts of expected and unfolding climate risks in the state, such as costs to coastal economies from sea level rise.
 Expected climate impacts will have very significant economic impacts that may be reduced with appropriate measures to reduce climate risks.
 The Second Assessment provided support for the state’s 2009 California Climate Change Adaptation Strategy, the state’s first multi-sectoral effort to plan for climate risks.